-Musical origins: I started violin at the age of 8 after I found my mom’s old violin underneath her bed and begged to learn how to play it.
+What is your earliest memory of classical music?
+I started violin at the age of 8 after I found my mom’s old violin from high school underneath her bed.

-Favorite musical memory: When I was eleven, my youth orchestra did a mass performance of the slow theme from Jupiter by Gustav Holst.
-I remember standing in the center of the hall, totally overwhelmed by the power of 400+ musicians filling up the space from the stage, the aisles, and the balconies—it was the loudest and definitely the most emotional experience of my music education as a kid.
+What has been your favorite experience as a musician?
+When I was 11, my youth orchestra did a mass performance of the slow theme from Jupiter by Gustav Holst.
+I remember standing in the center of the hall, totally overwhelmed by the sound of 400+ musicians filling up the space from the stage, the aisles, and the balconies—it was the loudest and definitely the most powerful musical experience I’d ever had.

 What is some advice you would give to your younger self?
 Don’t limit yourself by thinking you’re not good enough to do something.
 Instead, reach for what you really want and you will eventually achieve your goals through hard work and sheer force of will!
 Also, stop slouching.

 If you weren’t a musician, what would you be doing?
 I’d definitely be a historian or librarian.
 One of my favorite things about performing music is digging up interesting pieces of history and personal connections to pieces.
 If I can’t do that in music, I’d be doing it in another field.

 What is your favorite place you’ve traveled to and why?
 In 2017 I went backpacking in the south of Chile—Torres del Paine, Patagonia.
 It was the most incredible trip of my life.
 The nature was absolutely nothing like I’d ever experienced before, and I got to see glaciers for the first time ever!
 The stars in the southern hemisphere sky were also breathtakingly beautiful.

 Piece of advice for a young classical musician: PRACTICE!
 But also, I heard this piece of advice in a masterclass: “Nothing good is done without passion, but nothing excellent is ever achieved through passion alone.”